 A weekly reflection seminar which integrates the theological and intellectual base of the program with the religious, behavioral and in-service experience of the participants.
+May be repeated to a maximum of three credits.

-Rsm 521 Supervised Field Education 3 credits
+Rsm 521 Supervised Field Education 3 credit

-Rsm 522 Supervised Field Education 3 credits
+Rsm 522 Supervised Field Education 3 credit

-Rsm 523 Supervised Field Education 3 credits
+Rsm 523 Supervised Field Education 3 credit

-Rsm 531 Theology of the New Testament

-The nature of revelation and inspiration; the process of NT composition and the means to recover its message; historical backgrounds of the communities and theologies of the writers.
+Rsm 531 Theology of the New Testament The nature of revelation and inspiration; the process of NT composition and the means to recover its message; historical backgrounds of the communities and theologies of the writers